The Suicide of Rachel Foster: Critical response

 The depiction of child sexual abuse regarding Rachel and Leonard's relationship was critiqued.
 Watts criticized the presentation of Leonard and Rachel's relationship as romantic, Rachel's lack of agency, and the lack of sensitivity in handling child abuse.
-He argued the game sensationalized child abuse and suicide.
+She argued the game sensationalized child abuse and suicide.
 NMEs Vikki Blake denounced the portrayal of Leonard and Rachel's relationship for making players sympathize with their "romance" and believed the developers failed to make the game's audience to consider its topics.
 Bell criticized the framing of Rachel as a "star-crossed lover" instead of an abuse victim, and how neither the characters nor the narrative acknowledge Leonard's exploitation of Rachel.
 Evans-Thirlwell, while acknowledging that how the characters reflect on the relationship is not necessarily indicative of the developers' viewpoints, found fault with the characters' and narrative's framing of Leonard's abuse.

 The portrayal of suicide, particularly Nicole's interactive suicide attempt during the ending, was criticized.
 Bell argued the game does not handle suicide "frankly or sensitively or in a meaningful way", describing Nicole's suicide attempt as random and that it "isn't earned through what the game does up until that moment".
 Blake denounced the ending and developers' decision to have Nicole try to kill herself, arguing it contrasted with her earlier characterization, and for making players complicit in someone's suicide attempt.
 Academics Myfanwy King, Tim Marsh, and Zeynep Akcay argued that the game poorly dealt with sensitive topics, particularly suicide.
 Specifically, they asserted that suicide is employed solely for shock value, which in turn detracted from the game's "potential to tell an emotional story".
 Moreover, they criticized the ending for forcing players in the position of a character that wishes to commit suicide without offering any "viable alternative or chance to get help", arguing that Nicole's decision to kill herself is an "outcome that feels underserved and insensitive".